 In addition to the other information set forth in this Report, investors should carefully consider the risk factors discussed in Part I, Item 1A - Risk Factors in our 2023 Form 10-K and under Part II, Item 1A. of our Form 10-Qs.
 Each of such risk factors could materially affect our business, financial position, and results of operations.
-As of the date of this Report, other than the supplemental risk factor provided below, there have been no material changes from the risk factors disclosed in our 2023 Form 10-K.
+As of the date of this Report, there have been no material changes from the risk factors disclosed in our 2023 Form 10-K.